 Pauw was an absentee landlord of his grant in America.
-According to Winkler, Pauw had conflicts with the directors of the colony that stood in the way of fulfilling the obligations of his grant.
-He was thereby required to sell his holdings back to the trading company in 1633.
+According to Winkler, Pauw had conflicts with the directors of the colony that stood in the way of his fulfilling the grant obligations.
+Pauw was then required to sell his holdings back to the trading company in 1633.
 According to Charles Winfield's History of the County of Hudson, "In the latter part of the year the company gave orders for the erection of two houses in Pavonia. . . .
 One was built at Communipaw, afterward owned by Jan Evertse Bout, and the other at Ahasimus, afterward occupied by Cornelis Van Voorst [sic]" (see 17-19).
 Van Vorst remained in the colony after Pauw's forfeiture of his estate.
 He built a home at Harsimus Cove, establishing roots as one of Jersey City's "founding families."

 Today the name Pavonia is associated with the Pavonia - Newport PATH station.